 “If cranked up to a high enough speed, the largest of the two fans will blow the protective covers off our cars and it feels like it’ll lift the roof off our building,” Hall said.
 “However, at the speed we use, the fans are very quiet which works out great when a tech is working on a car and needs to listen closely for a specific noise or sound in a motor.
 Loud floor fans have the opposite effect and can drown out certain engine noises if they’re too close by.”

-Regarding the fans’ control panels, Hall said he’s found them very easy to use with the Entrematic Fans digital version used for the I-Class HVLS fan.
+Regarding the fans’ control panels, Hall said he’s found them very easy to use with the Epic Fans digital version used for the Colossus HVLS fan.
 “We can also set selective access for certain techs only since some might want the fans running at the highest speed which really gets them rockin’, but we don’t need such a powerful amount of air flow at once.”

 “The fans are very quiet which works out great when a tech is working on a car and needs to listen closely for a specific noise or sound in a motor.”